-Nationally, the number of U.S. students studying abroad for credit during the 2018-2019 academic year grew 1.6 percent from 341,751 students to 347,099 students.
-This represents about 1.8 percent of all U.S. students enrolled at institutions of higher education in the United States and about 10 percent of U.S. graduates.
-A recent survey found that almost 40% of companies surveyed missed international business opportunities because of a lack of internationally competent personnel.
+Nationally, the number of U.S. students studying abroad for credit during the 2019-2020 academic year declined 53 percent from 347,099 students to 162,633 students as the COVID-19 pandemic halted study abroad participation starting in March 2020.
+The current total represents less than one percent of all U.S. students enrolled at institutions of higher education in the United States and less than 10 percent of U.S. college graduates.
+A 2014 survey found that almost 40% of companies surveyed missed international business opportunities because of a lack of internationally competent personnel.
 When 95% of consumers live outside of the United States, we cannot afford to ignore this essential aspect of higher education.

 NAFSA has long advocated for policies such as the Senator Paul Simon Study Abroad Program Act to expand the total number of U.S. students studying abroad, and increase the diversity of study abroad students to more closely match the undergraduate population, and encourage study in nontraditional locations.